One of the hardest things to find in the gun world is a company that’s universally loved. Off the top of my head, I can think of one.

-The Gen 3 magazines are compatible with several weapons to include the Marine Corps M27 IAR, the SCAR 16S, the HK 416, the Brit’s SA-80, and more.
+The Gen 3 magazines are compatible with several weapons, including the Marine Corps M27 IAR, the SCAR 16S, the HK 416, the Brit’s SA-80, and more.

 The Marine Corps once issued a ban on PMAGs when issues were discovered with compatibility with the M-27 IAR.
-I remember a lot of angry Marines with a $140 bucks worth of P-Mags they had to shelve.
+I remember a lot of angry Marines with $140 bucks worth of PMAGS they had to shelve.

-Personally I’m a big fan of the lip when it comes to reloads.
-Not only does it stop the magazine for over inserting, but keeps my big thumb below the insertion area of the magazine.
+Personally, I’m a big fan of the lip when it comes to reloads.
+Not only does it stop the magazine from over-inserting, but it keeps my big thumb below the insertion area of the magazine.

 The Gen 3 also has a slight hump near the slot where the magazine locks into the gun.
-The magazine lock area is a little more robust on the M3 P-Mags.
+This magazine lock area is a little more robust on the M3 PMAGs.

-The bottom of the M3 also features a Dot Matrix for easy marking of your magazine.
-You can do the fun stuff like mark the magazine with 300 BLK to signify it’s for 300 Blackout ammo.
+The bottom of the M3 also features a dot matrix for easy marking of your magazine.
+You can do the fun stuff like mark the magazine with .300 BLK to signify it’s for .300 BLK ammo.
 Or your initials or whatever you want.